ministryofjustice/make-recall-decision-ui/docs/lint-tests.md

 npm run swagger-to-ts
 ```

-Note - you should be connected to the MoJ digital VPN when running this script, or it won't be authorized to hit the Swagger endpoint.
+Note - you should be connected to the VPN when running this script, or it won't be authorized to hit the Swagger endpoint.

 Types are output to `./server/@types/make-recall-decision-api`.
 The online swagger, for comparison, is [here]